Clemson-MSE/HemeLB-Carpentries/index.md

 in your own laptop or server.
 There are other commonly used terms such as "shared memory", "distributed computing", "accelerator", "interconnect" and "high performance storage" that may be a little less familiar.
-In this course we will try to cover the subset of these that are relevant to your use case with LAMMPS.
+In this course we will try to cover the subset of these that are relevant to your use case with HemeLB.

 On any HPC system with a variety of hardware components, software performance will vary depending on what components it is using, and how optimized the code is for those